dylandru/BaseballCV/streamlit/README.md

 ### 1. Annotation App (`/annotation_app`)

-Run the App on your browser: [Annotation App](https://balldatalab.com/streamlit/baseballcv_annotation_app/)

 A Streamlit-based app for managing and annotating baseball image and video using BaseballCV's computer vision models.

     - Open-source project designed to crowdsource baseball annotations for training of models